M-Arvidsson/MMM-domoticz/README.md

 ![alt tag](https://github.com/M-Arvidsson/MMM-domoticz/blob/master/mmm-domoticz.png)

 # Installation
 Create your own subfolder in "modules".
-In that subfolder, create a new subfolder a name it "domoticz".
+In that subfolder, create a new subfolder and name it "domoticz".
 Copy domoticz.js to that folder (MagicMirror/modules/marvidsson/domoticz/domoticz.js).

 # config.js
 In config.js, add the following lines and change it to match your setup and sensors.